jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 It is perfectly fine in the simplest cases for `Authenticator.authenticate` to be responsible for authentication _and_ authorization, in which case `authenticate` may return `None` if the user is not authorized.

-However, Authenticators also have have two methods {meth}`~.Authenticator.check_allowed` and {meth}`~.Authenticator.check_blocked_users`, which are called after successful authentication to further check if the user is allowed.
+However, Authenticators also have two methods, {meth}`~.Authenticator.check_allowed` and {meth}`~.Authenticator.check_blocked_users`, which are called after successful authentication to further check if the user is allowed.

 If `check_blocked_users()` returns False, authorization stops and the user is not allowed.